 Description

-Mostly altered, some plain plasterwork in NW ground floor room.
-No apparent evidence of the structural ironwork used in the earlier Nos 1-3 The Terrace.
+The interior has been mostly altered, with some plain plasterwork visible in the northwest ground floor room.
+There is no apparent evidence of the structural ironwork that was used in the earlier Nos 1-3 The Terrace.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.